Late-time ensembles of quantum states in quantum chaotic systems: Summary and Discussion

 \section{Summary and Discussion}

-Our work has shown that quantum states undergoing strongly chaotic dynamics in the presence of symmetries can exhibit rich classes of dynamical behaviors at late times, even if the states lies in middle of the spectrum.
-These rich behaviors emerge when studying higher statistical moments of the quantum state ensembles, particularly the universal behavior of state-to-state fluctuations at late times, and beyond the widely-studied coarse-grained behaviors, such as the volume-law behavior of the entanglement entropy.
+Our work has shown that quantum states undergoing quantum chaotic dynamics in the presence of symmetries can exhibit rich classes of dynamical behaviors at late times, even when initial states are drawn from the middle of the spectrum.
+These rich behaviors emerge when studying higher statistical moments of the quantum state ensembles, particularly the universal behavior of state-to-state fluctuations at late times beyond the widely-studied coarse-grained behaviors, such as the volume-law behavior of the entanglement entropy.

-In a nutshell, our work has identified two limiting regimes for the late-time ensemble which exhibit universality at the level of higher statistical moments.
-In one limit, {\it typical} initial states effectively mix symmetry sectors in such a way that finite $k$-moments of the late-time ensemble exactly agree with Haar random states in the thermodynamic limit, i.e., no measurement can be done to tell that the late-time ensemble of typical initial states is not exploring all of phase space.
+In particular, our work has shown that typical product state initial conditions in quantum chaotic systems effectively mix symmetry sectors in such a way that finite $k$-moments of the late-time ensemble exactly agree with Haar random states in the thermodynamic limit.
+This means that no measurement can be done to tell quantum states drawn from dynamics apart from Haar random states.
 For finite-sized systems, it is exponentially hard to tell both ensembles apart.
 This result is quite striking, as the ensemble of quantum states at late-time do not explore the entire Hilbert space when evolution is constrained by symmetries.
-In the opposite limit, states with negligible variance of the symmetry operator also acquire universal behavior which can be described by pure random state ensembles constrained to the corresponding symmetry sector of the symmetry operator.
-Both limiting ensembles can be distinguished by measuring subsystem properties, without the need to access the full quantum state.
-Initial states that lie in between both limiting regimes exhibit late-time dynamics which agrees with the Haar ensemble only at the level of average coarse-grained behavior, but their higher statistical moments are non-universal.
+In contrast, initial states with negligible variance of the conserved charge also acquire universal behavior which can be described by pure random state ensembles constrained within a given symmetry sector.
+As a result, one can define two limiting regimes controlled by the variance of the conserved quantity: states with variance equal to that of Haar random states give rise to effectively Haar random states, and states with zero variance give rise to constrained random state ensembles.
+Initial states that lie in between both limiting regimes exhibit non-universal late-time dynamics with qualitative features equal to those of Haar random states, such as volume-law EE, but with distinct features at the level of ${\cal O}(1)$ corrections and fluctuations.